 *Please do not submit documents prior to submitting your application.

-Q. I am a social work student who will be graduating from an accredited or approved social work program.
+Q. I am a social work student who will be graduating from an accredited social work program.
 When should I apply for registration?

 A. It is prudent for students to wait until they have completed all the requirements to graduate before they apply for registration with the College.
 There is no benefit to applying early, as applications can not be approved until a letter of eligibility to graduate, or a transcript showing degree awarded is submitted to the College (both of which requires you to have completed all requirements to graduate).